visheshd/visheshd.github.io/_posts/2023-10-10-b2b-saas-onboarding.md

 tags: [b2b saas, product onboarding, customer success]
 ---

-Are you making one of these three mistakes while onboarding customers as a B2B SaaS?
+Are you making one of these three mistakes while onboarding enterprise customers as a B2B SaaS?

 It doesn't have to be like a high-stakes poker game.

 Onboarding isn't just a 'how-to' session for your product.
 It's your first real conversation with your client.
 It's your chance to set the tone for trust, collaboration, and mutual growth.

 But, as with any dialogue, things can go awry.
-Here are four ways you might be accidentally sabotaging your own onboarding process:
+Here are three ways you might be accidentally sabotaging your own onboarding process:

 1. Playing Hide-and-Seek with Expectations